 Construction-generated GHG stems from material processing by onsite construction equipment, workers commuting to and from the project site, and potential traffic delays due to construction.
-These emissions would be produced at different rates throughout the construction phase, depending on the activities involved at various phases of project construction.
+These emissions would be produced at different rates throughout

 A construction-related GHG emission analysis was conducted for the project, focusing on vehicle-emitted GHG.
 Carbon dioxide (CO2) is the single most important GHG pollutant due to its abundance when compared with other vehicle-emitted GHGs, including methane (CH4), nitrous oxide (N2O), hydrofluorocarbon (HFCs), and black carbon (BC).